mustafaerbay/face_demo/terraform/readme.md

-### Environment Base parameters has been defined for production and if needed it could be defined later.
+### Environment Base parameters have been defined for production and if needed it could be defined later.
 ```
 environment: development
 environment: testing
 environment: staging
 environment: production
 ```
-### These two key has been added to production environment secrets in this project for github actions
+### These two keys have been added to the production environment secrets in this project for github actions
 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 ```
-## For manual usage you need to export below keys or you could use aws commandline tool to configure bewlo parameters
+## For manual usage you need to export the keys below or you can use the aws CLI tool to configure below parameters
 ```
 aws configure
 ```